FlowFuse/website/src/blog/2024/02/using_webcam_with_node-red.md

 3. Deploy the flow by clicking on the top-right red deploy button.

 # Inner Workings of the Webcam Widget
 In this section, we will take a closer look at the inner workings of the webcam widget.
-The widget is built using Vue.js, which provides a highly engaging and interactive user interface that follows Node-RED and Dashboard 2.0 standards.
+The widget is built using Vue.js and provides a highly engaging and interactive user interface that follows Node-RED and Dashboard 2.0 standards.
 To enable webcam functionality, the widget makes use of the [MediaDevices API](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia), which facilitates access to connected media input devices like cameras and microphones.

 # Capturing images
 Now, let's discuss how you can capture images using the ui-webcam widget: